- Council members

 » Follow this link for City Council meeting documents

-Report It - Use our Report It app to report problems such as potholes, stray animals or graffiti to the city.
+Want to advise a council member of a problem in your neighborhood?
+Use our Report It app to report problems such as potholes, stray animals or graffiti to the city.
 Save time by reporting issues directly to staff members and get status updates on your request.
 You may also call 928-282-3113 during regular business hours, 7 a.m. to 6 p.m.
 Monday through Thursday.
 Staff will take your information and route it to the appropriate department for response.

 Sandy was born and raised in Seattle, Washington, where she graduated from the University of Washington with a B.A. in Economics.
 She also lived in Oregon, Florida & Alaska.
 She moved to Sedona in January, 1972, when Sedona was a town of about 4,000, unincorporated, and split between two counties.
 Sandy worked for the local branch of the Phoenix CPA firm, Walker & Armstrong, LLP, for 31 years, and is now a self-employed accountant.

 Soon after coming to Sedona, Sandy became involved in getting Sedona incorporated.
 The community was already growing, and she agreed with others that we needed to make our own decisions rather than have Flagstaff or Prescott control our future.
 Incorporating Sedona was not an easy task, as state legislation had to be passed to allow the city to incorporate across county lines.
 After serving on three committees over a 15 year period, Sandy celebrated the voters’ approval of the incorporation of Sedona in a December 1987 election, and in January of 1988, the City of Sedona became a reality.